Fleshgrinder/mysql-mariadb-configuration/README.md

 # mysql
-This is my personal MariaDB 5.5 configuration on my Debian “Squeeze” 6 servers.
+This is my personal MariaDB 5.5 configuration on my Debian ï¿½Squeezeï¿½ 6 servers.

 ## Installing MariaDB
 I'm using the [switch.ch mirror](http://www.switch.ch/) in my `sources.list`: